UbiquityRobotics/learn/doing_more/network_connect.md

 Neighbor's network
 Other Network

-We want to switch to MyNetwork, and we have verified that it's present.
+We want to switch to MyNetwork, and we have now verified that it's present.
 So:

 ```ubuntu@NEWHOSTNAME:~$ sudo pifi add “MyNetwork”  “password”```